nickfargo/state/README.md

 Available attributes include:

 * **initial** — Marking a state `initial` specifies which state a newly instantiated `StateController` should assume.

 * **final** — Once a state marked `final` is entered, no further outbound transitions within its local region are allowed.

-* **abstract** — An **abstract state** cannot itself be current.
+* **abstract** — An abstract state cannot itself be current.
 Consequently a transition target that points to a state marked `abstract` is redirected to one of its substates.

 * **default** — Marking a state `default` designates it as the actual target for any transition that targets its abstract superstate.

 * **sealed** — A state marked `sealed` cannot have substates.

-* **retained** — A `retained` state is one that preserves its own internal state, such that, after the state has become no longer active, a subsequent transition targeting that particular state will automatically be redirected to whichever of its descendant states was most recently current. *(Reserved; not presently implemented.)*
+* *retained* — *(Reserved; not presently implemented.)* A `retained` state is one that preserves its own internal state, such that, after the state has become no longer active, a subsequent transition targeting that particular state will automatically be redirected to whichever of its descendant states was most recently current.

-* **history** — Marking a state with the `history` attribute causes its internal state to be recorded in a sequential **history**.
+* *history* — *(Reserved; not presently implemented.)* Marking a state with the `history` attribute causes its internal state to be recorded in a sequential history.
 Whereas a `retained` state is concerned only with the most recent internal state, a state’s history can be traversed and altered, resulting in transitions back or forward to previously or subsequently held internal states.
-*(Reserved; not presently implemented.)*

-* **shallow** — Normally, states that are `retained` or that keep a `history` persist their internal state *deeply*, i.e., with a scope extending over all of the state’s descendant states.
+* *shallow* — *(Reserved; not presently implemented.)* Normally, states that are `retained` or that keep a `history` persist their internal state *deeply*, i.e., with a scope extending over all of the state’s descendant states.
 Marking a state `shallow` limits the scope of its persistence to its immediate substates only.